Portrait of a Young Man (Iravani): Description

 A slender young man is portrayed against a background of a wall decorated with fine ornaments and diamond-shaped frames where each diamond is decorated with blue flowers.
 The face of the young man is framed with dark shoulder-length hair.
 A blurry picture of plump lips gives the face a naughty expression.
 The young man is dressed in an arkhalig made of tirma, with short sleeves.
 The ends of the garment are decorated with a flower-patterned fringe.
-The arkhalig is wide open and a blue shirt is visible underneath.
+The arkhalig is wide open, and a blue shirt is visible underneath.
 The dark blue trousers complete the brightness of the garments.
-There is an inscription in the horizontal ochre colored line:
+There is an inscription in the horizontal ochre-colored line:

 “Portrait of His Excellency, noble Vajullah Mirza.
 Painted by humble Mirza Gadim Iravani.”

 An error occurred in the previous reading of this inscription.
-Thus, the word “navvab” (noble) was thought to be the name of the painter when the painting was first registered in them museum.
+Thus, the word “navvab” (noble) was thought to be the name of the painter when the painting was first registered in the museum.
 As a result, the portrait of a young man had been identified as a portrait painted by Mir Mohsun Navvab in his youth.